Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Introduction

 \section{Introduction}

-Today, we live in a technology-driven era where computer science is harnessed to mimic human intelligence, enabling more accurate and faster decision-making.
-As a result, many researchers have tackled the challenge of leukemia detection through Artificial Intelligence, employing various deep learning methodologies such as MobileNetV2~\cite{Sandler2019}, attention mechanisms~\cite{Vaswani2023}, and YOLO~\cite{Redmon2016}.
-Several datasets have been used in different studies, including the ALL image dataset~\cite{Ghaderzadeh2021} and the CNMC-2019 dataset~\cite{Mourya2019}.
+We live in a technology-driven era where computer science plays a crucial role in replicating human intelligence to enable faster and more accurate decision-making.
+Leveraging this, many researchers have explored leukemia detection using Artificial Intelligence (AI) through deep learning methods like MobileNetV2~\cite{Sandler2019}, attention mechanisms~\cite{Vaswani2023}, and YOLO~\cite{Redmon2016}.
+Various datasets, such as the ALL image dataset~\cite{Ghaderzadeh2021} and the C-NMC 2019 dataset~\cite{Mourya2019}, have been utilized to advance these efforts.

+Leukemia, commonly referred to as blood cancer, is one of several cancers that start in the bone marrow and blood.
+The fast and aberrant synthesis of white blood cells is the cause of this problem.
+Depending on how quickly the disease progresses, leukemia can be classified as either chronic or acute.
+It can also be classified as lymphocytic or myelogenous depending on the type of cells it changes into after growth, which can be limited to white lymphocyte blood cells or myelogenous, which can then be of one of three types: red blood cells, white blood cells, or platelets~\cite{who2023}.

-Most research to date has relied on single-cell datasets to train AI models.
-However, in real-world applications, models need to handle multi-cell images and still maintain high accuracy.
-This paper aims to bridge this gap by training the proposed model on multi-cell samples.
+Despite these advancements, most existing studies rely on single-cell datasets for training AI models.
+However, real-world scenarios often involve multi-cell images, presenting a challenge for models to maintain high accuracy.
+This paper addresses this limitation by training models on multi-cell samples to improve their practical applicability.

-In this study, we used image processing techniques such as segmentation to prepare the dataset.
-Additionally, we applied transfer learning and fine-tuning techniques on models like YOLOv11~\cite{YOLOv11_2024} and YOLOv8~\cite{Varghese2024} achieving results above 98\% accuracy.
+To achieve this, we employed image processing techniques, including segmentation, to prepare the dataset.
+Furthermore, transfer learning and fine-tuning were applied to models like YOLOv11~\cite{YOLOv11_2024} and YOLOv8~\cite{Varghese2024}, resulting in accuracies exceeding 98

-The contributions of this research are summarized as follows: \begin{enumerate} \item Up to our knowledge, this is the first work to utilize YOLOv11 for ALL blood cancer detection. \item The integration of two datasets to improve generalization across different sample types. \item The classification of white blood cells as malignant or benign is addressed \item Successful detection of hematogones, which are often misclassified as ALL. \item A comparative analysis of our results with previous work in the field. \end{enumerate}
+The contributions of this research are summarized as follows: \begin{enumerate} \item Up to our knowledge, this is the first work to utilize YOLOv11 for ALL blood cancer detection. \item The integration of two datasets to improve generalization across different sample types. \item The classification of white blood cells as malignant or benign including hematogones is addressed. \end{enumerate} The structure of the paper is as follows.
+Section~\ref{sec:dataset} discusses the dataset used in this paper.
+Section \ref{sec:Implementation} goes through the methodologies and several deep learning models used.
+The performance metrics are discussed in section \ref{sec:metrics}, and the results of YOLOv11, YOLOv8 are found in section~\ref{sec:results}.
+Section~\ref{sec:relatedwork} discusses the related work done in this field, followed by our results compared with other works in section~\ref{sec:comparison}.
+Finally, the conclusion is given in section~\ref{sec:conclusion}.